-Draft List of Assessments in the Group 5 Basins for the Verified List of Impaired Waters, Delist, Study, Study List Removals, and Natural Background Lists
+Draft Lists of Assessments in the Group 2 Basins including the Verified List of Impaired Waters, Delist List, Study List, and Study List Removals

-FINAL List of Assessments in the Group 4 Basins for the Verified List of Impaired Waters, Delist List, and Study List
+FINAL Lists of Assessments in the Group 1 Basins including the Verified List of Impaired Waters, Delist List, Study List, and Study List Removals

 Submitting Bioassessment Data